-Zambia is the perfect destination to slow down and fully immerse yourself into this wild land, it is one of our favourite destinations to enjoy a photographic safari.
+Extraordinary Zambia is the perfect destination to slow down and fully immerse yourself into this wild land, it is one of our favorite destinations to enjoy a photographic safari.

 Luxury accommodations and skilled guides for upstanding game drives and walking safaris, make Zambia a top safari destination and when the sun set, enjoy a sundowner drink amid the bush and discover the magic of a night game drive in search of nocturnal wildlife as you return to the camp.

 Dinner under the stars by the campfire is another magic experience that will always remain an unforgettable moment.

 This trip winds through three wild and diverse national parks; at the end of the safari it is possible to extend the journey on a private island in Madagascar or in Mozambique.

 The Liuwa Plain National Park is a remote and pristine wilderness area, it is home to Africa’s second biggest wildebeests migration, dramatic landscapes and upstanding birdwatching; a drive safari in this area is a dream for every wildlife enthusiast.

 The golden hue of the plain is the perfect backdrop for the photographers who find in the Liuwa Plain National Park a real paradise.

 The Liuwa Plain is unspoiled and exclusive with a rich natural heritage and a large range of wildlife species: vast herds of blue wildebeests, prides of lions, African wild dogs and huge clans of up to 50 hyenas.

 The birdlife is abundant especially from January to May when the annual floods turn plains into a heaven for migratory birds: a perfect setting for incredible photographic opportunities.